ebyass/sei-project-01/README.md

 # Game Architecture

 The player controls the hand sanitiser spaceship and can move along the bottom of the grid from left to right.
+Building the grid and the player on the grid was the first thing I created and a fun challenge to implement the movement.
+My plan was to build a fully functioning game and then add styling.
 The player can shoot upwards at the invading alien virus by pressing the spacebar, which sends a gel lazer up the grid.
-If the lazer hits one of the aliens, the alien is removed from the grid.
+Shooting lazers was my second big feature to add and slightly more challenging.
+If the lazer hits one of the aliens, the alien is removed from the grid and the player's score increases.

 ![homepage](/assets/1.1.png)

 The invading aliens are programmed to move automatically once the game starts.
 They move from left to right and down a row each time they reach the side of the grid.
+There is a bug in the movement of the alien array which I discuss later on.

+# Build

+My approach at the start of the project was to flesh out a wireframe.
+This was a simple design which I then built on with pseudo-coded features that I wanted to add.
+This helped me decide what to focus on for each stage of the project and helped me stay on target.
+This planning stage was very beneficial in helping me make time saving decisions such as creating the grid with a for loop in the DOM that was created when the DOM Content Loaded.
+This saved me hard coding 100 different divs in the HTML and instead the grid generated grid itself.

 # Features